FAQ on Studying Abroad with Erasmus

 Does it matter if I am pursuing a bachelor’s, master’s, or doctorate?

 As a rule, you can take part in Erasmus while pursuing a bachelor’s, master’s, or doctorate.
 Nonetheless, partner schools set up exchanges for particular levels of study and, generally, you can apply for a place only at your level of study.
+PhD students may also be able to undertake mobility as academic and/or administrative staff within the framework of an employment relationship at the University of Hamburg.

 Can I go abroad through Erasmus more than once—once for my bachelor’s, once for my master’s, and once for my doctorate?